How To Give Kitchen Countertops A New Look With Thrifted Decor

 Decorate Countertops with Collectibles

+One way to elevate the value of your thrifted decor collectibles is to group them into charming vignettes.
 Although all the ironstone tureens are inexpensive thrift store finds, they had style and value to the open shelves when grouped.

-Add a stack of breadboards to serve as risers for an ironstone pitcher filled with fresh-picked hydrangeas.
+Below the shelving, I added a stack of breadboards to serve as risers for an ironstone pitcher filled with fresh-picked hydrangeas.

 How To Display Vintage Copper

-I’m always looking for great deals on copper cookware at thrift stores.
+Don’t you love the warmth copper brings to a country kitchen?
+I’m always on the lookout for great deals on copper cookware at thrift stores.
 I have several copper kettles and other unique pieces displayed in the kitchen as well.

 Thrifted Decor – Copper Pot Collection